 - 4. Submit Advanced Placement (AP) or College-Level Examination Program (CLEP) test scores. - 5.
 Submit official high school transcripts. - b Complete New Student Orientation.
 Degree completers and visiting students from another institution are waived from this and will receive a new student resource guide via email. - c.
 Register at designated time. - Some academic programs are selective in nature, due to the high volume of applicants and the limited number of students who can be enrolled in the programs.
 Selective programs have an application period, which is typically in the fall and spring. - Applicants must show college level skills in English and Math.
-Other standardized tests used for placement purposes in North Carolina or appropriate transfer credits may be used to show college level skills. - Complete any prerequisite courses or certifications as required by the intended program of study. - Applicants who meet colle leve benchmarks in English and Math or have appropriate transfer credit, then meet with a AGE/Pre-program advisor in the K. Ray Bailey Student Services building to apply during the designated application period. - Ultimate selection in the program occurs in the fall and spring semester, and is based on the HOAE composite score and designated general education courses, allied health-related education and training credentials detailed in the published admissions criteria for programs other than Nursing.
-The TEAS composite score is used to rank Nursing applicants.
-Interested applicants should see a AGE/Pre-Program advisor in the K. Ray Bailey Student Services Building for application information and schedules. - 10.
-Upon determination by the College that admission should be denied to an applicant to protect the safety of the applicant or other individuals because of an articulable, imminent, and significant threat, the following shall be documented and a letter sent to the applicant stating: - Detailed facts supporting the rationale for denying admission; - The time period within which the refusal to admit shall be applicable and the supporting rationale for the designated time period; and - The conditions upon which the applicant that is refused would be eligible to be admitted.
+Other standardized tests used for placement purposes in North Carolina or appropriate transfer credits may be used to show college level skills. - Complete any prerequisite courses or certifications as required by the intended program of study. - Applicants who meet college level benchmarks in English and Math or have appropriate transfer credit, then meet with a student advisor in the K. Ray Bailey Student Services building to apply during the designated application period. - Ultimate selection in the program occurs in the fall and spring semester, and is based on the TEAS composite score and designated general education courses, allied health-related education and training credentials detailed in the published admissions criteria for programs other than Nursing.
+Interested applicants should see a student advisor in the K. Ray Bailey Student Services Building for application information and schedules. - 10.
+Upon determination by the College that admission should be denied to an applicant to protect the safety of the applicant or other individuals because of an articulable, imminent, and significant threat, the following shall be documented and a letter sent to the applicant stating: - a.
+Detailed facts supporting the rationale for denying admission; - b.
+The time period within which the refusal to admit shall be applicable and the supporting rationale for the designated time period; and - c.
+The conditions upon which the applicant that is refused would be eligible to be admitted.